Reference Tests

 Regeneration of Results

-When its main is run with --write-all
+When its main is run with --write-all or --write (or -W or -w

 respectively), it causes the framework to regenerate reference data